drand/website/docs/operator/drand-cli.md

    drand get command [command options] [arguments...]

 COMMANDS:
-   private  Get private randomness from the drand beacon as specified in group.toml.
-Only one node is contacted by default.
-Requests are ECIES-encrypted towards the public key of the contacted node.
-This command attempts to connect to the drand beacon via TLS and falls back to plaintext communication if the contacted node has not activated TLS in which case it prints a warning.

    public  Get the latest public randomness from the drand beacon and verify it against the collective public key as specified in group.toml.
 Only one node is contacted by default.
 This command attempts to connect to the drand beacon via TLS and falls back to plaintext communication if the contacted node has not activated TLS in which case it prints a warning.

    chain-info  Get the binding chain information that this node participates to